ajhenley/gitbook/variables.md

 <!-- ajh:done-->
 ###Variables

-Programs would be pretty boring if the only thing you could do was print things on the screen.
+Programs would be pretty boring if all they did was print things on the screen.
 We would like our programs to be interactive.
-Variables enable our program to save and retrieve data while the program is being used.
+Variables enable our program to save and retrieve data while the program is runs.

 * A variable stores a value that can change as a program executes.
 * Before you can use a variable, you must declare its data type and initialize it by assigning a value to it.